frees-io/frees-rpc-workshop/README.md

 "io.frees"  %% "frees-async-cats-effect" % freesV
 ```

-We've not finished with the [build.sbt](./build.sbt) file yet, since we need to add a new sbt module to place our RPC Server code:
+We haven't finished with the [build.sbt](./build.sbt) file yet, since we need to add a new sbt module to place our RPC Server code:

 ```scala
 // RPC Server.